redhat-manufacturing/device-edge-workshops/exercises/rhde_aw_120/6.4-app-definitions/README.md

 ### Conclusion

-These yaml files define our application.
-Next, we'll leverage Ansible to talk directly to the k8s API.
+These YAML files define our application.
+Next, we'll leverage Ansible to talk directly to the k8s API to manage these resources.

 ---
 **Navigation**